 Features that you may be able to identify that will help the veterinarian decide whether symptomatic treatment or further investigations are appropriate include:

-- If the cat is eating
+- if your cat is eating

-- If there has been weight loss
+- if there has been weight loss

-- If there has been any blood in the vomit (a few specks of fresh blood may not be abnormal but more copious or persistent bleeding is significant)
+- if there has been any blood in the vomit (a few specks of fresh blood may not be abnormal but more copious or persistent bleeding is significant)

-- If there is any pain or distress, particularly affecting the abdomen
+- if there is any pain or distress, particularly affecting the abdomen

-- What is the frequency and amount of vomiting
+- what is the frequency and amount of vomiting

-- What is the relationship of vomiting to feeding
+- what is the relationship of vomiting to feeding

-- Whether there is any offensive odor or abnormal color to the vomit
+- whether there is any offensive odor or abnormal color to the vomit

-- Whether any treatment or supplements have been given recently
+- whether any treatment or supplements have been given recently

-- Whether any other cats in the household are affected
+- whether any other cats in the household are affected

 What other treatment or diagnostic testing may be required?

 If the vomiting is severe or if your veterinarian suspects a serious underlying problem, such as kidney or liver disease, more aggressive treatment may be required.
-It may be necessary to hospitalize your cat for intravenous fluids therapy to combat dehydration and correct any imbalances in the levels of electrolytes.
+It may be necessary to hospitalize your cat for intravenous fluid therapy to combat dehydration and correct any imbalances in the levels of electrolytes.
 In some cases, it may be necessary to administer injections to control the vomiting.
 In less severe cases, you may be able to treat your cat at home.
 You may be asked to administer fluids and special solutions at home, and if this is the case, you will be shown how to do this.
 You must be patient, giving only small quantities at frequent intervals.
-If your cat becomes unduly distressed by home treatment, contact your veterinarian for further instructions.
+If your cat becomes distressed by home treatment, contact your veterinarian for further instructions.

 Additional diagnostic tests may be required in cases of chronic vomiting, or when the cat has been vomiting for more than two to three weeks, even though the vomiting may be intermittent and the cat may appear otherwise well.
 In these cases, the underlying cause must be determined in order to treat the problem appropriately.
 Some of the more commonly used tests are:

-Blood tests may show evidence of infections, kidney and liver problems, thyroid disease, or diabetes and may provide other clues leading to the diagnosis.
+Blood tests may show evidence of infections, kidney and liver problems, thyroid disease, or diabetes, and may provide other clues leading to the diagnosis.